 Beans in this category include City, American, and Breakfast.

 In addition to varying flavor profiles between roasts, caffeine content is also influenced.
-Lighter roasts retain the highest levels of the drug, while darker ones preserve the least.
-This fact is surprisingly unknown to many coffee-drinkers, who assume that stronger tasting coffee contains stronger amounts of caffeine.
+Studies suggest that lighter roasts retain the highest levels of the popular stimulant, while darker ones preserve the least.

 About Kate Ackerman